 There are so many things I love about Tasmania.

-I mentioned in my post on appreciating your hometown that there are some things I dislike about living here, but Tasmania is actually a pretty rad place.
+There are some things I disliked about living in Australia’s southernmost state, but Tasmania is actually a pretty rad place.

-I spent my childhood roaming every square inch of the state, and finding out that travelling in your own backyard can actually be pretty amazing.
+I spent my childhood roaming around Tas, and finding out that travelling in your own backyard can actually be pretty amazing.

 1. A jaw dropping coastline